LavaGang/MelonLoader/README.md

 - * Removing certain Mods from the URL Blocklist
 - * Bypassing Integrity Checks by VRCMG

+## PLEASE NOTE:
+FreedomLoader is intended to give you the freedom of running any mod, wether it is obfuscated or not.

+This comes with a few Security Concerns:
+* Obfuscated Mods can hide basically anything they want inside of them.
+* You may run the risk of getting your Accounts compromised.
+* This goes beyond just the game your modding, nothing prevents a mod (In the official MelonLoader too) from getting your discord token, or sniffing around your browser's password storage.
+The difference being on MelonLoader, only mods where you can read the source code (either by being open source, or using software like DnSpy) can run.
+This makes FreedomLoader inherently less secure.
+* We do still block malicious URL's (except for certain Mods, because otherwise they couldn't even run)

 ## GENERAL INFORMATION:

 - Debug Mode is for Development Purposes.
 Use it to help Develop and Debug MelonLoader, Plugins, and Mods.